Overview

 At the start of a client relationship, the client grants Financial Council the discretionary authority to

-shares for client income needs, replace a fund or funds and/or managers, etc.
+portfolio, sell shares for client income needs, replace a fund or funds and/or managers, etc.

 Item 17 – Voting Client Securities

-As a matter of firm policy and practice, Financial Council does not accept any authority to and does
+As a matter of firm policy and practice, Financial Council does not accept any authority to and

-clients regarding the clients’ voting of proxies.
+advice to clients regarding the clients’ voting of proxies.

-As a matter of firm policy, neither Financial Council nor its advisors have or will accept the authority to
+As a matter of firm policy, neither Financial Council nor its advisors have or will accept the authority

-does not have the requisite expertise to advise clients regarding participating in class actions.
+that it does not have the requisite expertise to advise clients regarding participating in class actions.

 Financial Council and its advisors have no obligation to determine if securities held by the client are